cressidal/automated-email/README.md

 # Downsides
 * program must run til email is sent
 * fix this problem by hosting task on service like AWS

+## NB
+* Will not shove everything into one file next time